My Dress-Up Darling: Themes

 This work describes the development and love of boys and girls, with cosplay as its central theme.
 Although it also includes some erotic scenes, the work is notable for its detailed portrayal of character psychology and the process of creating cosplay costumes.
 It showcases the creation of the Hina doll, makeup, and camera work, and the author personally visited the Iwatsuki doll-making workshops in Saitama City, known as the "Doll City," to gain insights into the real lives of doll makers and cosplayers.

 Production

 Shinichi Fukuda set Wakana as an orphan without friends in order to create a situation where he has to solve problems with Marin, instead of his parents or other friends.

 Media

 Manga

 Written and illustrated by Shinichi Fukuda, the series was serialized in the seinen manga magazine Young Gangan from January 19, 2018, to March 21, 2025.
 The individual chapters were collected by Square Enix in 15 tankōbon volumes.
 An official fan book was released on September 24, 2022.

 During the Anime Expo in July 2019, Square Enix announced the English version of the series under the title My Dress-Up Darling and published it under its new publication imprint Square Enix Manga & Books.

-A spin-off manga written and illustrated by Choboraunyopomi, titled Bisque Doll de chu (着せ替え人形でchu♡), began serialization in the same magazine on December 20, 2024.
-Its chapters were collected in one volume.
+A spin-off manga written and illustrated by Choboraunyopomi, titled My Dress-Up Darling XOXO! (でchu♡, Bisuku Dōru de Chu), was serialized in the same magazine from December 20, 2024, to July 4, 2025.
+Its chapters were collected in one tankōbon volume, released on July 25, 2025.
+In November 2025, Square Enix started publishing the spin-off in English on its Manga Up!
+Global platform.
+In February 2026, Square Enix Manga & Books announced that they had licensed the spin-off for English publication, with the single volume set to release in October later in the year.